TasnimNishat-Dev/TasnimNishat-Dev/README.md

 ## 🎯 What I’m Looking For
 I’m currently exploring opportunities where I can grow, contribute, and apply my skills.
 I’m open to roles such as:

 - **SQA Engineer** – ensuring software quality through testing, analysis, and process improvement.
+- **ML Engineer** - specializing in NLP, transforming language data into intelligent, actionable insights.
 - **Webflow Designer** – crafting responsive, creative, and user-friendly websites.
--

 I’m eager to bring both my **web development expertise** and **machine learning background** into a role where innovation and problem-solving are valued.

 ---